Caffeine Lowdown: 5 Eye-Opening TruthsDec. 2, 2019

 Caffeine belief #5: Coffee can sober you up

-Fiction: Caffeine is known to make people more alert, which presumably led to the idea, but it can’t remove the cognitive deficits that alcohol causes.
+Fiction: Caffeine is known to make people more alert, which presumably led to the idea, but it's not the hangover cure we all want it to be.
+And it can't remove the cognitive deficits that alcohol causes.
 Sessions said clearing alcohol from your system is what’s needed — with proper hydration from water.

 A moderate amount of caffeine is safe for most people who follow a healthy lifestyle, but be mindful of the amount of caffeine you have daily.